uber/react-vis/docs/markdown/label-series.md

 ]
 ```

-Would render three points with labels as suggested!
+The above would render three points with labels as suggested!

 #### x
 Type: `number`